markriggins/dockerfy/README.md

 All options up to but not including the '--' will be passed to the command.
 You can start as many services as you like, they will all be started in the same order as how they were provided on the command line, and all commands must continue **successfully** or **dockerfy** will stop your primary command and exit, and the container will stop.

+#### Debugging Dockerfy
+If dockerfy isn't behaving as you expect, then try the `--debug` flag to view more detailed debugging output, including details about how `--run` and `--start` commands are processed.

+NOTE: The `--debug` flag is discouraged in production because it will leak the names of secrets variables to the logs

 ### Switching User Accounts
 The `--user` option gives you the ability specify which user accounts with which to run commands or start services.
 The `--user` flag takes either a username or UID as its argument, and affects all subsequent commands.